aws/karpenter-provider-aws/website/content/en/preview/troubleshooting.md

 ## Terraform fails to create instance profile when name is too long

-In the Getting Started with Terraform instructions to [Configure the KarpenterNode IAM Role ({{<ref "./getting-started/getting-started-with-terraform/#configure-the-karpenternode-iam-role" >}}), the name assigned to the aws_iam_instance_profile cannot exceed 38 characters.
+In the Getting Started with Terraform instructions to [Configure the KarpenterNode IAM Role]({{<ref "./getting-started/getting-started-with-terraform/#configure-the-karpenternode-iam-role" >}}), the name assigned to the aws_iam_instance_profile cannot exceed 38 characters.
 If it does, it will fail with a message similar to:

 ```text
 Error: expected length of name_prefix to be in the range (1 - 38), got with module.eks.aws_iam_role.cluster[0],